PinkiePieExplosion/PinkiePieExplosion/README.md

 I am anti-harrassment but do not mention proships, darkships, ect. to me.

-MY PERSONAL DNI is rlly just proshippers, weird adults, & blacklistee's!
+MY PERSONAL DNI is rlly just proshippers, weird adults, & STILL ACTIVE blacklistee's!

 If you are my friend or sitting w/ me, I might be afk but I will still be looking at PT, I will also probably observe the people around me to see how they act.
 I prefer to observe people from a distance b4 becoming their friend because I don't want to friend the wrong people or people who won't work well w/ me!
 Don't be creeped out by this pleaseee it's an instinct I have had since I was young, it helps me get to know a person b4 we really interact.